-A number of neurological disorders such Alzheimer's and Amyotrophic Lateral Sclerosis (ALS), result from a complex network of interactions between multiple sub-cellular pathways.
+A number of complex disorders such Alzheimer's, Amyotrophic Lateral Sclerosis (ALS) and Cancer, result from a complex network of interactions between multiple sub-cellular pathways.
 As many genes are differentially expressed at different ages, it is crucial to study the temporal evolution of such a network, or, in other words, how the cascade of events that leads from the healthy to the diseased state changes with time and with the age of the organism.
 The focus of our research is to build, analyze and model these networks.

 We have developed esyN

 (Easy Networks), a web tool to facilitate the creation and exchange of biological network models between researchers.
 For the creation of networks, we have worked with several major data repositories to enable users to seamlessly and interactively work with the information in large biological databases.